 4 mason jars, 4 oz

 Using glue dots adhere to wood wick clips to the center base of each jar.
 Insert wood wicks and cut wicks to just meet the top of the jar, set aside.

 Once the wax has cooled add essential oils and whisk or swirl to combine.
 Carefully pour the scented soy wax into prepared jars.
-Let cool 30 minutes to 1 hour or until the wax is hard and white before trimming the wicks and placing lids on jars to close.
-Always burn soy candles long enough for the wax to melt across the container before blowing out the flame.
-This will avoid a tunnel forming in the wax and lowering the life of the candle.
+Let cool 30 minutes to 1 hour or until the wax is hard and white before trimming the wicks and placing lids on jars.

 Yields: 4 candles